ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/others/configuring_amcl.md

 Type: `double` Default: `0.5`

-:   Mixture weight for z_hit part of model, sum of all used z weight must be 1.
-Beam uses all 4, likelihood model uses z_hit and z_rand..
+:   Mixture weight for `z_hit` part of model, sum of all used z weight must be 1.
+Beam uses all 4, likelihood model uses `z_hit` and `z_rand`.

 ### **`z_max`**

 Type: `double` Default: `0.05`

-:   Mixture weight for z_max part of model, sum of all used z weight must be 1.
-Beam uses all 4, likelihood model uses z_hit and z_rand.
+:   Mixture weight for `z_max` part of model, sum of all used z weight must be 1.
+Beam uses all 4, likelihood model uses `z_hit` and `z_rand`.

 ### **`z_rand`**

 Type: `double` Default: `0.5`

-:   Mixture weight for z_rand part of model, sum of all used z weight must be 1.
-Beam uses all 4, likelihood model uses z_hit and z_rand..
+:   Mixture weight for `z_rand` part of model, sum of all used z weight must be 1.
+Beam uses all 4, likelihood model uses `z_hit` and `z_rand`.

 ### **`z_short`**

 Type: `double` Default: `0.005`

-:   Mixture weight for z_short part of model, sum of all used z weight must be 1.
-Beam uses all 4, likelihood model uses z_hit and z_rand.
+:   Mixture weight for `z_short` part of model, sum of all used z weight must be 1.
+Beam uses all 4, likelihood model uses `z_hit` and `z_rand`.

 ### **`always_reset_initial_pose`**

 Type: `bool` Default: `false`

-:   Requires that AMCL is provided an initial pose either via topic or initial_pose\* parameter (with parameter set_initial_pose: true) when reset.
+:   Requires that AMCL is provided an initial pose either via topic or `initial_pose*` parameter (with parameter `set_initial_pose: true`) when reset.
 Otherwise, by default AMCL will use the last known pose to initialize.

 ### **`scan_topic`**